About the Herschensohn Law team

 If you’ve been injured because of someone else’s carelessness, Zach is ready to offer straightforward legal advice, provide personalized representation, and fight tooth and nail to get you the highest payout possible.

-From left: Pre-litigation Paralegal Bethany Bishop, Legal Assistant Tiujanna Edwards, Operations Manager Aaron Gallagher, Attorney Zach Herschensohn, Litigation Paralegal Stacy Schumacher, Pre-litigation Paralegal Kris Carr, and Legal Assistant Rasneek Lalli
+From left: Pre-litigation Paralegal Bethany Bishop, Legal Assistant Tiujanna Edwards, Operations Manager Aaron Gallagher, Attorney Zach Herschensohn, Associate Attorney Kyle Barry, Litigation Paralegal Stacy Schumacher, Pre-litigation Paralegal Kris Carr, and Legal Assistant Rasneek Lalli

 Since 2003, Zach Herschensohn has been admitted to practice law in the State of Washington and the U.S. District Court for the Western District of Washington.